History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

-Sommer and Bernt still met with great resistance due to their membership in Hells Angels, which had a deterrent effect; and they failed to win any new sponsors.
+Insolvency administrator Philipp Hackländer announced a lawsuit against the former members of the presidium Hans Reker, Emil Lindemann and Karin Halsch in April 2002.
+Halsch had resigned as club president, but had previously agreed to payments, including to the players, that the club was no longer allowed to make, according to Hackländer.
+Hackländer spoke of a fine of 25,000 Euros.
+The club had still not got an insolvency plan in place by April 2002, for its estimated debts of 2.2 million Euros.
+The danger of BFC Dynamo being wiped out was "not averted", according to Hackländer, who added: "I see less and less chance of restructuring".
+Board members Sommer and Bernt were met with great resistance due to their membership in Hells Angels, which had a deterrent effect; and they failed to win any new sponsors.
 They themselves admitted that they had achieved nothing.
 Members had collected signatures to elect a new presidium.
 Although the required number of signatures was collected, the signatures were ignored by Sommer and Bernt.
 As a result, the former coach of the women's team Volkmar Lucius decided to take legal action for violation of the statutes.
 The Sommer and Bernt presidium was then finally overthrown by Lucius and supporters through a successful application to the Charlottenburg District Court.
 The court appointed Lucius as an emergency board member on 30 April 2002.
 Lucius then called a general meeting for 31 May 2002.

 However, Sommer and Bernt had, after all, helped make sure that the insolvency proceedings could be opened by their personal financial contributions.
 Fan representative Rainer Lüdtke would later say that Sommer and Bernt had actually saved the club as emergency directors in the autumn of 2001.
 Bernt acquired the rights to the former crest from Pepe Mager in June 2002.
-Sommer and Bernt also ran the sports pub Berliner Fußball-Café in Lichtenberg at the time.
+Sommer and Bernt also ran the sports pub Berliner Fußball-Café in Lichtenberg at the time, located at Scheffelstraße 6, on the corner between Scheffelstraße and Alfred-Jung-Straße.
 The sports pub was popular with some parts of the supporter scene.
 But the duo would no longer have much say in the club by 2003.
 However, Sommer had one child in the youth teams and would continue to sponsor the club for a few years, with personal financial contributions and through his various establishments.
 In 2006, BFC Dynamo ended sponsorship contracts with companies with alleged links to the Hells Angels.